Zemrod/dotfiles/README.md

   7. starship - shell prompt used in fish and zsh
   8. FontAwesome for the icons in the WM

-Archicon for Qtile:
-- from the BeautyLine Icon Theme https://store.kde.org/p/1425426/

 # Information

 All unverified commits up to 15.01.2022 12pm are made by me